jsa2/aad---azureAD-SQL/readme.md

 ## Enable Azure AD Admin on database
 - This step is outlined in the [provision-azure-ad-admin-sql-database](https://docs.microsoft.com/en-us/azure/azure-sql/database/authentication-aad-configure?tabs=azure-powershell#provision-azure-ad-admin-sql-database)

-## Add principal for the database and grant access to existing database
+## Add principal for the database and grant access to existing database using the azure ad admin user

 - You can use the query editor in portal to create the user in DB
 ![img](https://github.com/jsa2/aad---azureAD-SQL/blob/main/img/query.png?raw=true)